Nov. 3, 2012 6:39 pm

 My favorite things to cook

 I love to make German food, especially having lived there for almost 4 years!
 Some of our favorites are Gulasch Suppe (a Bavarian favorite), Rahmschnitzel (pork in a beef flavored cream sauce) and kartoffelpuffer (potato pancakes).
 Making pasta is also a lot of fun and tastes MUCH better than that old box kind from the grocery store!
 I also love to work with anything that includes yeast....always a challenge!
+I am truly a *Beast With Yeast*!
 I know the secret to making great rolls and bread and there is no better potpourri I know of for your house than a yeast dough baking in the oven:) Creating is just as fun...just trying different ingredients together can really come together and make an amazing end product!

 My favorite family cooking traditions